 The report takes a closer look at health inequalities related to immunisation coverage.
 With children being highly vulnerable, no access to immunisation is one of the preventable causes of death.
 Further efforts such as the Global Vaccine Action Plan (pdf) are needed to tackle the problem.
 “Reaching the hard-to-reach must be a priority for all countries“, concludes Save the Children in a statement prior to the 65th World Health Assembly where these issues were on the agenda.

 The Worldmapper project contributed a cartogram series to the report, looking at some of the data that Save the Children used in its findings.
 The data shows how access to health and immunisation compares to mortality rates of children and how this data gives an indication of the prevailing global inequalities.
 We created four maps, of which three were included in the report (the following maps are modified version of these maps).
+All of the maps show the countries resized according to the total number of people for each topic that is visualised (i.e. these images work like a cartographic version of a pie chart).
 The original data sources are given in the report (download link see below).
-The first map shows the mortality rates of under-five year old children:
+The first map shows the mortality of under-five year old children:

 Describing the occurring trends behind this map, the WHO states that “the number of children who die before their fifth birthday has been reduced by 35%, from 12.4 million estimated in 1990 to 8.1 million in 2009“, but that the “countries with worsened urban under-five mortality rates were all located in sub-Saharan Africa“.
 (WHO Global Health Observatory).